 Banned Books Statistics

 Book banning has a long history in the US and globally.
-There are records of book banns occurring more than 2,000 years ago, and while this trend changed in its nature and frequency, it never ceased to exist.
+There are records of book bans occurring more than 2,000 years ago, and while this trend changed in its nature and frequency, it never ceased to exist.

 How many books are banned in the US each year?